-Take a day out from Sydney to the nearby iconic Blue Mountains and go bush walking, visit a wildlife park, see the Three Sisters rock formation, enjoy a BBQ lunch and see Wentworth waterfall.
+Take a day out from Sydney to the nearby iconic Blue Mountains and go bush walking, visit a wildlife park, see the Three Sisters rock formation, enjoy lunch and see Wentworth waterfall.

 All about the 20 Day Sydney To Darwin Tour Package

 This 20 day Sydney to Darwin tour is our most popular overland Australia trip here at Real Aussie Adventures.
 We get booked well in advance so get in quick to secure your spot.
 We depart on Saturday's from Sydney and this tour is a combination of different tours so your guide and some passengers will change throughout this epic adventure.
 A chance to meet lots of new friends and learn plenty about Australian culture and history from our well trained and knowledgeable guides.

-To find out more about this adventure tour that takes in 3 states and 2 Territories; New South Wales, Australian Capital Territory Victoria, South Australia and Northern Territory check out our article on 10 reasons to travel Sydney to Darwin.
+This adventure tour that takes in 3 states and 2 Territories; New South Wales, Australian Capital Territory Victoria, South Australia and Northern Territory!

 20 Day Sydney To Darwin Tour Package Itinerary - 20 days